leandro-almeida/undergraduate-thesis/README.md

 ### Project Folders
-- VIWeb folder: contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
+- `VIWeb`: contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
-- VIWebEJB and VIWebEar: just a prototype of future works, not finished, intended to be a dynamic backend to manage datasets from .txt os .csv files.
+- `VIWebEJB` and `VIWebEar`: just a prototype of future works, not finished, intended to be a dynamic backend to manage datasets from .txt os .csv files.

 ### Some Screenshots